 Our collaboration will provide a formal framework for pediatric oncology training and mentoring for Egyptian, North African and Middle Eastern pediatricians in line with international standards, and will create a pool of qualified pediatric oncologists who can ensure continued progress in the region.
 These fellows will be trained to care for their own patients and will train others in the region.
 Eventually, we’ll become irrelevant.

 We are very excited about the program and look forward to working with our Egyptian colleagues to help prepare tomorrow’s cancer doctors.

-Mark Kieran, MD, PhD, is medical director of Pediatric Neuro-Oncology at Dana-Farber/Children’s Hospital Cancer Center, and a member of the medical advisory board for the Children’s Cancer Hospital Egypt 57357’s pediatric oncology fellowship program.
+Mark Kieran, MD, PhD, is medical director of Pediatric Neuro-Oncology at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center, and a member of the medical advisory board for the Children’s Cancer Hospital Egypt 57357’s pediatric oncology fellowship program.